kiedunne/ThermostatApp/README.md

 * Power saving mode is on by default
 * You can reset the temperature to 20 with a reset function
 * You can ask about the thermostat's current energy usage: < 18 is `low-usage`, < 25 is `medium-usage`, anything else is `high-usage`.
-* (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)
+* Make it so the text for the current tempersture will change colour depending on the energy usuage level: low-usage will be indicated with green, medium-usage indicated with blue, high-usage indicated with red.

 * Use Jasmine to Test-Drive Development of a thermostat